ThatGhostToast/Cared4/README.md

 ### Encryption
 Cared4's API uses CryptoJS to encrypt user data before it gets stored in the RDS database.
 This ensures that in the event of a data leak, user account information stays secure.

+### New Technologies
+New technologies learned while developing this project were DevOps technolgies.
+While the team was pretty familiar with the frameworks and languages used to develop the application, the DevOps principles and tools such as continuous deployment, logging, and uptime monitoring were new concepts that were explored to maintain Cared4's availability.

+### Risks/Challenges
+* Risk: Someone hacks into the database
+  - While the probability of this happening are low, it is still important to be prepared because the impact of this could be devestating.
+User information could get leaked which would lead to a loss in user trust and possibly lawsuits.
+Because this is such an important issue, it is essential to ensure the project is protected against common cyber attacks such as SQL injections.
+Additionally, encrypting the content of the database will ensure that if data leaks then, the hacker won’t be able to read it.
+Furthermore, getting ahead of the problem by not requiring users to input sensitive information, just what they think is required, can give the user peace of mind if there is a data leak.
+* Challenge: Keeping the most accurate information
+  - Since the application will use a custom database, ensuring Cared4 has the most accurate information may require extra attention.
+The developers must research multiple data lists to ensure Cared4 starts with the most updated data.
+It may pose a challenge to find this data list and keep the information updated as new discoveries are made.
+It may also be a challenge for the developers to always know of every update to current medical information as it’s presented.
+Keeping up with the newest information is essential for Cared4’s success and needs to always be accounted for.

+### Outstanding Issues
+While CryptoJS is an excellent framework, decrypting data that has been hashed became a slight problem.
+A work around was created to encrypt the user password to ensure that is secure when online.
+However, the users pre-existing conditions are still not encrypted.
+This will be the first major update to ensure users have piece of mind.

+## Functional and Non-Functional Requirements
 ### Functional Requirements
 <details closed>
 <summary>Register Requirements</summary>